gsa-oes/office-of-evaluation-sciences/_work/3-collaborations.md

 scripts:
   - src: /assets/js/filters.js
 filter_button_title: Filter the collaboration listing
-filter_button_message: By year completed, project type, domain, and agency collaborator
+filter_button_message: By year completed, domain, and agency collaborator
 ---

 <p>In addition to supporting agencies in conducting evaluations, OES has provided support to agency partners in developing resources and answering key questions. </p>